ALPS® Gel Technology

 HD Gel

-The technology behind ALPS® gel
+The science behind ALPS® gel

 ALPS® Gel is a thermoplastic elastomer (TPE) that offers an optimum level of protection against shear forces and other stresses, guaranteeing the perfect combination of control and uniform distribution of pressure within the socket thanks to its characteristic low modulus of elasticity.